Agricultural value chain: Inclusive value chains

 Work to promote market linkages in developing countries is often based on the concept of “inclusive value chains”, which usually places emphasis on identifying possible ways in which small-scale farmers can be incorporated into existing or new value chains or can extract greater value from the chain, either by increasing efficiency or by also carrying out activities further along the chain.
 In the various publications on the topic the definition of “inclusion” is often imprecise as it is often unclear whether the development aim is to include all farmers or only those best able to take advantage of the opportunities.
-Emerging literature in the last 2 decades increasingly references the value of responsible sourcing or what are called “sustainable supply chains”.
+Emerging literature in the last two decades increasingly references the value of responsible sourcing or what are called “sustainable supply chains”.

 Sustainability in agricultural value chains

 The private sector’s role in achieving sustainability has increasingly been recognized since the publication of Our Common Future (Brundtland Report) in 1987 by the World Commission on Environment and Development.
 More recently, the role of value chains has become very prominent and businesses are emerging as the primary catalyst for sustainability.
-Kevin Dooley, Chief Scientist of the Sustainability Consortium, claims that such market-based mechanisms are the most efficient and effective way to induce the adoption of sustainable practices.
+Kevin Dooley, Chief Scientist of the Sustainability Consortium, argues that such market-based mechanisms are the most efficient and effective way to induce the adoption of sustainable practices.
 Still, there are concerns about whether value chains are really driving sustainability or merely green-washing.

 These concepts can also be expanded or understood as power dynamics.
 In the last decade or so, hybrid forms of governance have emerged where business, civil society and public actors interact, and these multi-stakeholder approaches claim new concepts of legitimacy and even more likely sustainability.

 Scholars including Michael Schmidt (Dean and Department Chair, University Brandenburg and Daniele Giovannucci (President of the Committee on Sustainability Assessment) consider that evidence is emerging on what makes a value chain sustainable.

 There is evidence too that global value chains that have an impact on the environment and the societies they serve such as farmers and suppliers can be effectively measured.
 The World Bank also supports the perspective that GVCs can be valuable for sustainable development and provides an array of examples and data.